Haynes Academy for Advanced Studies

-Haynes Academy for Advanced Studies is a Magnet School in the Jefferson Parish School District in Metairie, Louisiana.
-Haynes has been designated a Five Star School by the Louisiana State education agency.
+Haynes Academy for Advanced Studies is a Magnet School in the Jefferson Parish School District.
+Haynes has been designated a Five Star School by the Louisiana Department of Education.
 The Haynes Academy is named after Vernon C. Haynes, a former principal of the school.
-Offering a vast majority of clubs and Honor Societies, Haynes educates the next generations.
-Haynes is a nationally acclaimed school in Academic Games, led by their head coach, Mrs. Gamble, creating a dynasty that has lasted for nearly a decade.
-Haynes is the current Louisiana Quiz Bowl State Champion, Mission Ignition champions, and Louisiana Key Club Lieutenant Governor.
-Through its diverse curriculum, Haynes provides students with the keys to their education, setting up their future careers.
-Recently, Haynes was recognized as a trailblazer in securing new software and IBCs in the Jefferson Parish.

 History

 Haynes Academy for Advanced Studies was established in 1909 by the Jefferson Parish School Board and named Metairie Ridge School.
 By 1912, the wood-framed, one-room schoolhouse had grown to an enrollment of 54.
 By 1929, grades 1 through 12 had been established and the school was renamed Metairie High School.
 After East Jefferson High opened in 1955, it was converted to a junior high school and Vernon C. Haynes became the principal.

 During the 1968–69 school year, the two-story school building, which had been used for 44 years, was torn down and replaced with the present single-story building.
 In 1969, it became Metairie Middle School.

 On November 22, 1974, the school's name was once again changed to the Vernon C. Haynes Middle School in honor of the former principal.

 Haynes Middle School became Haynes Middle School for Advanced People in October 2004, and then became Haynes Academy for Advanced Studies in May 2006 after adding one high school grade each year.
 The class of 2010 was the first class to graduate from Haynes Academy for Advanced Studies.

+In the 2023-2024 school year, the Jefferson Parish School system saw major changes such as the relocation of Haynes Academy for Advanced Studies students to the Grace King High School campus.
+The current campus is on Grace King Place.
+There is a proposal to rename Haynes after Grace King as "Haynes Academy for Advanced Studies at Grace King Place.

 Though the school's name has changed many times throughout the years, the mascot has stayed the same.
 The Haynes Academy for Advanced Studies’ mascot is the Yellow Jacket (named Felix and Felicity).